Depending on your personal ambitions, the MLP programme offers two different career tracks:

 Research Methodology for Planning and Design

-In this course, you are challenged to evaluate the adequacy of existing planning and design research methods for different research problems, and to critically reflect on their feasibility when addressing specific research questions.
+In this course, you are challenged to evaluate the adequacy of existing planning and design research methods for different research problems, and to reflect critically on their feasibility when addressing specific research questions.

 Atelier Landscape Architecture and Planning OR Research Master Cluster: Proposal Writing